initstring/cloud_enum/README.md

 # cloud_enum
 Multi-cloud OSINT tool.
 Enumerate public resources in AWS, Azure, and Google Cloud.
+Must be run from a \*nix environment.

 Currently enumerates the following: